-The World Water Quality Alliance represents a commitment among its members.
-The Alliance is open for membership and is free, voluntary and with no mandatory obligation.
+The Alliance is open for membership and is free and voluntary.
+Founding members of the Alliance fulfill the selection criteria and the obligations outline in the Annex to this Declaration; future members shall also do so.
 For orientation some general criteria for membership are listed in the Annex.

 The Alliance operates following the four guiding principles to be, "inclusive, interdisciplinary, interactive and interoperable" which ensures a sense of synergy and co-benefits.
 Relying on this flexible, professional membership the Alliance promotes and encourages collaboration among global expert organizations, policy networks, private sector and civil society advocating the central role of freshwater quality in achieving prosperity and sustainability.

-Article 7: Secretariat and Governance
+Article 7: Coordination and Governance